Subaddress is what you should be using by default to receive Monero.

 Prevent payer from linking your payouts together¶

 To prevent the payer from linking your payouts together simply generate a new subaddress for each payout.
-This way services like Shapeshift wouldn't know it is you again receving Monero.
+This way specific service (like anonymous exchange) that sends you Monero won't (easilly) know it is you again receving Monero.

 Group funds into accounts¶